garycoy/copy-paste-helper/README.md

 Navigate to the directory where cp_helper.py resides.
 Build your commands.txt file (see section above).

 ### Build commands.txt
-Some handy 'helper's for quickly building your commands.txt are below.
+Some handy 'helpers' for quickly building your commands.txt are below.
 Start off with just a text file of the commands you wish to run.

 Now, vi the file, and replace the beginning of each line with "COMMAND:":